 @network.bytes_written) to aggregate a numeric value and create its corresponding

-Note: Data points for Log-based metrics are generated at one minute intervals.
+Note: Data points for Log-based metrics are generated at ten second intervals.

 After a metric is created, only these fields can be updated: